anandvamsi/kubernetes/5_Kubectl Commands.md

 Behind the scenes, the Deployment object creates ReplicaSets to run the required instances of the pod

-Note: The Deployment object eliminates the need for administrators to manually run pods on Kubernetes nodes
+Note: The Deployment object eliminates the need for administrators to manually run pods on Kubernetes nodes if we remove the deployment this will eventually remove the respective replicaset and pods.

 ## Replicaset